 You’ve never given it a second thought….someone else worries about this cat too?

 Ok, great, you say, I’m not alone!
 I’m not the only crazy person laying awake worrying about this cat!
 But I still don’t know how to help it!

 Oh my!
 So scary I can’t do that!
 I’m so shy!
 My neighbor is a creep!
 They will think I’m crazy!
-Ok, go back in your house and lay awake again at night about the cat.
-That kind of thinking will get you no where.
+Ok, go back to your house and lay awake again at night about the cat.
+That kind of thinking will get you nowhere.

 That’s when the 7 people will say, “Wow that’s awesome!
 I didn’t realize it was that simple!”

 And then you contact me.
 I’m the pet sitter with the trap.
 I’ll help you catch the cat.